Overcoming FAFSA fear: helping students and families tackle financial aid

 Encourage everyone to apply.

 Some students believe their parents make too much money, so they don’t apply for aid.
-But there is no downside to applying – it’s free.
+But there is no downside to applying – the FAFSA is free and the CSS Profile (if required) is free for families making under $100,000.
 I say, if spending a few hours on the FAFSA or CSS profile wins a student, say, $20,000 extra per year in aid, well… that’s time well spent!
 Even if a student receives only loans, those are valuable.
-Every incoming first-year has access to $5,500 in unsubsidized Stafford loans, and that amount increases every school year.
-Whether families need students to shoulder some college costs or simply want children to make a personal investment in their educations, access to loans can be helpful.
+Every incoming first-year has access to $5,500 in federal Direct loans, and that amount increases every school year.
+Whether families need students to shoulder some college costs or simply want children to make a personal investment in their education, access to loans can be helpful.
 Remember, students don’t have to accept loans.
 But the money is there if needed.

 Don’t say NO.